kayak/SwiftFrame/README.md

 ## Installation
 ###Directly
 To build the project and install the CLI, run the `install.sh` script.
-This will compile a binary and install it into `usr/local/bin/swiftframe`
+This will compile a binary and install it into `usr/local/bin/swiftframe`.
 ### [Mint](https://github.com/yonaskolb/mint)
 ```
 $ mint install kayak/SwiftFrame
 ```

+### Make
+Simply run `make` or `make all` inside the SwiftFrame directory.
+This will compile a binary and install it into `usr/local/bin/swiftframe`.

 ## Usage